-Ceramic is a decentralized content management network where all content is stored in documents and all transactions on these documents must be signed by the decentralized identifier (DID) of the document owner(s).
+Ceramic is a decentralized content management network where all content is stored in streams and all transactions on these streams must be signed by the decentralized identifier (DID) of the stream owner(s).

 You might consider using 3ID Connect in your application if: